 Klára Kolonits was born in Budapest.
-She graduated from Franz Liszt Academy of Music, joining the ensemble of the Csokonai Theatre in Debrecen afterwards.
+She graduated from Franz Liszt Academy of Music.
 After having won a series of prizes in major music competitions she has been engaged by the Hungarian State Opera in Budapest in 2002, remaining its soloist since then.

 In 2010 she has been awarded with a prestigious Liszt Prize.
 In 2013 and again in 2018 she received the title of Kammersängerin of the Hungarian State Opera in Budapest.
 Also in 2018 she received Hungarian Academy of Arts Scholarship for her educational project Master Class: Let’s Build a singer!

 In 2020, she received Kossuth Prize, which is the topmost acknowledgment by the Hungarian State for work in the field of Hungarian culture. for her exceptionally virtuoso singing technique, splendid bel canto repertoire, highest artistic quality presented both in Hungary and abroad.